lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Compute/Lambda.md

 - Use CloudWatch logs to troubleshoot any issues running a Lambda function.

  # Challanges
-This was so far my most biggest and head throbbing lab i had to do out of all my labd.
-My issue was the testing and save.
-I got an "Execution result: failed" erro which was far by right according to the lab.
-But i had to fix it in which that is when everything became so sour for me and everything became soo messy.
-I made a lot of Inbound rules through the required lab for 3306 but still nothing happened when i tested it over and over again. i simply went to the Configuration tab and choose VPC to check the Inbound rules of the EC2 security group to see if port 3306 is allowed.
-If not, I add a rule to allow it.
-After fixing the security group, I return to the salesAnalysisReportDataExtractor Lambda function, go to the Test tab, and run the test again.
-If everything is correct, I see a green message: “Execution result: succeeded (logs)”, which means the function ran successfully.
+This was by far the biggest and most head-throbbing lab I’ve had to do out of all my labs.
+My main issue was with testing and saving.
+At first, I kept getting an “Execution result: failed” error, which, according to the lab, shouldn’t have happened.
+I had to fix it, and that’s when everything started to feel really messy and frustrating.

+I had created multiple Inbound rules for port 3306 as required by the lab, but the tests still kept failing.
+Finally, I went to the Configuration tab, chose VPC, and checked the Inbound rules of the EC2 security group to ensure that port 3306 was allowed.
+When I added the missing rule, I returned to the salesAnalysisReportDataExtractor Lambda function, went to the Test tab, and ran the test again.

+This time, everything worked, and I saw the green message: “Execution result: succeeded (logs)”, which meant the function ran successfully.
 # Task 1: Observing the IAM role settings
      Task 1.1: Observing the salesAnalysisReport IAM role settings I go to IAM in the AWS Console and open the role called salesAnalysisReportRole.